mikeyuriev/sclc/README.md

+# Sclc

-# Simple console AST-based calculator
+Simple console AST-based calculator.
+Writen for practice in Haskell.